 Davis, Kay D.;

-Chittur, Debra, "A phenomenological study of professors and instructional designers during online course development leading to enhanced student-created pedagogy" (2018).
+Chittur, Debra, "A phenomenological study of professors and instructional designers during online course development leading to enhanced student-centered pedagogy" (2018).
 Theses and Dissertations.
 935.